WordPress/openverse/documentation/projects/proposals/rekognition_data/20240423-implementation_plan_machine_generated_tags_api.md

 [example with "light" duplicated](https://api.openverse.engineering/v1/images/a487f4eb-ce05-43e1-acae-73c4ab090cc9/)).
 As we grow the number of machine-labeling providers we apply to our data, it's possible we will end up with multiple copies of a single tag from different providers.
-There are four approaches we can take for these cases concerning scoring in Elasticsearch:
+There are four approaches we can take which would affect these cases concerning scoring in Elasticsearch:

 - Prefer creator-generated tags and exclude machine-generated tags
 - Prefer machine-generated tags and exclude creator-generated tags